Do I need to be referred?

 How does therapy work?

 We all have times of crisis and difficulty in our lives.
 Sometimes we are able to consider these times as opportunities for our own growth and development and a chance to move something forward.
-I will help you untangle emotions and thoughts so you can find clarity with the things that are troubling you.
+Therapy introduces difference which is useful in generating change.

 Developing a trusting relationship is central to the counselling process.
 This means that we work together to discover how to take the steps towards change at a pace that is both manageable and effective.
-This will leave you feeling listened to, supported and acknowledged - all of which can be deeply affirming.
+I hope that this will leave you feeling listened to, supported and acknowledged - all of which can help you bring about change.

 How do I find the right person for me?